vonhachtaugust/ForestFires/README.md

 Currently there are no testing environment.
 ## Contributing

 Feel free to contributing.
-As for now, there are no specific requiredments for contributing.
+As for now, there are no specific requirements for contributing.

 ## Authors